The BFF Digital Libraries

 It was probably expected that Egypt would join in this alliance against Assyria.
 If so, Isaiah 18:1-5 and 19:1-15 belong to this time.
 It is uncertain how far the rebellion spread, but Sargon II quickly stomped it out.
 Fortunately, Judah escaped any harsh consequences.

-Judah and Egypt formed another alliance with the purpose of overthrowing the Assyrians after the death of Sargon II.
+Judah and Egypt formed another alliance to overthrow the Assyrians after Sargon II's death.

 Sennacherib, however, brought destruction to virtually every town and fortress and city in Judah before Hezekiah was miraculously delivered (2 Kings 18-19).